ppe-detection/platform/README.md

 # Edge Controller Service

-Headless Python service for ingesting video streams from cameras, processing frames with a local AI detector, and pushing PPE violation alerts to Supabase.
+Headless Python service for ingesting video streams from cameras, processing frames with local YOLO models, and pushing PPE violation alerts to Supabase.

 ## Overview

 This service runs on a dedicated edge device in the laboratory.
 It:
 - Connects to local USB/IP cameras (RTSP or USB)
-- Sends frames to a local Dockerized Object Detector (running at `http://localhost:8000/predict`)
+- Runs a local Cascade Object Detector using YOLO (Person -> Crop -> Sub-models)
 - Processes detections to identify safety violations
 - Pushes alerts and session data to Supabase in real-time
 - Listens for "Start/Stop Session" commands from Supabase